I wonder if most people who watch The Biggest Loser think, “I wish I could do that” -or- “If they can do it, so can I”?

 Rachel Fredrickson recently became the Biggest Loser in the show’s history with an astounding 60% weight loss for a total of 155 pounds shed.

-Some of the show’s fans on twitter expressed concerns that she actually looks too thin at 105 pounds during the show’s finale.
+Some of the show’s fans on twitter expressed concerns that she actually looked too thin at 105 pounds during the show’s finale.

 Season 16: TBD